docarray/docarray/README.md

 This is useful for different use cases:

-- :woman_running: You are **training a model**, there are myriads of tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them
+- :woman_running: You are **training a model**: There are tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them.
-- :cloud: You are **serving a model**, for example through FastAPI, and you want to specify your API endpoints
+- :cloud: You are **serving a model**: For example through FastAPI, and you want to specify your API endpoints.
-- :card_index_dividers: You are **parsing data** for later use in your ML or DS applications
+- :card_index_dividers: You are **parsing data**: For later use in your ML or data science applications.

-> :bulb: **Coming from Pydantic?** If you're currently using Pydantic for the use cases above, you should be happy to hear
+> :bulb: **Coming from Pydantic?** You should be happy to hear
-> that DocArray is built on top of, and fully compatible with, Pydantic!
+> that DocArray is built on top of, and is fully compatible with, Pydantic!
-> Also, we have [dedicated section](#coming-from-pydantic) just for you!
+> Also, we have a [dedicated section](#coming-from-pydantic) just for you!

 Put simply, DocArray lets you represent your data in a dataclass-like way, with ML as a first class citizen: